Addiction and Marriage, Part 1

 In 2012, Ellen began to notice a significant difference in David’s behavior.

 “I honestly believed he was having an affair,” Ellen says.
 “He was unhappy with everything including me and drinking seemed to be the only thing to help him cope and relax.
 Finally, David acknowledged he had a problem and tried outpatient treatment.
 Shortly after that he quit his job of 20 years, convinced that was the problem and took a new job in Louisiana.
 At that point, I was ready to do anything to get my husband back, even leave Chattanooga and friends I loved to support him.”

-In Louisiana, David was only home on weekends and kept his drinking hidden well.
+In Louisiana, David was only home on weekends, and he hid his drinking well.
 Unfortunately, things went south pretty quickly.
 After months of living in denial, Ellen finally acknowledged her husband was an alcoholic.
-Now with two children, she decided she was done living with David.
+Now with two children, she decided she could no longer live with David.
 She left with the stipulation that if he went to treatment she would commit to trying to salvage their marriage.

 “While I was gone, David got a DUI and was fired from his job,” Ellen says.
 “Once again he entered treatment.
 When he came home, we made a plan to move back to Chattanooga.
 David found a job pretty quickly.
 I knew he was having relapses, but I overlooked them thinking that if I could just be a better wife, I could make him better.
 I now know that was not true.”

 In 2013, David’s life spiraled completely out of control.
-While David was away on a business trip, his co-worker called to tell Ellen that David had called to resign from his position and it sounded like he planned to take his life.
+While David was away on a business trip, his co-worker notified Ellen that David had called to resign from his position—and it sounded like he planned to take his life.